khanonjs/khanon.js-tutorials/04-loading-sprites/README.md

 }
 ```

-Then we create the back and front particles.
-Set [renderOverScene](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#renderOverScene) to *true* in 2D games.
-Khanon.js 2D sprites are all transparent to support `.png` files, so we have to explicitly say to Babylon.js what's the depth order of particles.
-Otherwise they will be rendered behind the background.
+Now we can create the back and front particles.
+Set [renderOverScene](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#renderOverScene) to *true* to render particles over all the scene elements.
+Khanon.js 2D sprites use alpha blending to support `.png` files, so we have to explicitly say to Babylon.js what's their depth order; otherwise they would be rendered behind the sprites.
 You can also set their depth order setting *renderOverScene* to *false* and using [renderingGroupId](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#renderingGroupId).

-The decorated method is equivalent to the [onInitialize](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#onInitialize) of a class decorated particle.
+The particle decorated method is equivalent to the [onInitialize](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#onInitialize) of a class decorated particle.
 Here we initialize it using the [ParticleInterface](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html) received in the first argument.
-The second argument is the *setup* object received from the [spawn.particle](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#particle) call, which we are not using here.
+The second argument is the *setup* object received from [spawn.particle](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#particle), which we are not using here.

 To see how to create emitters and configure particles, read Babylon's [Particle System Intro](https://doc.babylonjs.com/features/featuresDeepDive/particles/particle_system/particle_system_intro).

 You can access the Babylon.js [ParticleSystem](https://doc.babylonjs.com/typedoc/classes/BABYLON.ParticleSystem) from the babylon accessor `particle.babylon.particleSystem`.

-The `boundingInfo` we stored previously is used to clip the particles to prevent rendering them outside the background.
+The `boundingInfo` we stored previously is used to clip the particles, preventing them to be rendered outside the background.

 The snow sprite is assigned using the [setSprite](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#setSprite) method.
-You can also use animated sprites calling [setAnimation](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#setAnimation).
+You could also use animated sprites by calling [setAnimation](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#setAnimation).

 **src/scene.ts**
 ```